icinganalysis/icinganalysis.github.io/content/Fraser.md

-> However, under conditions of high water catch and high temperature, and also under conditions of high flight speed, the heat balance of a small- scale body becomes such that only part of the water is retained as ice, the rest running or blowing off in the liquid state.
+> However, under conditions of high water catch and high temperature, and also under conditions of high flight speed, the heat balance of a small-scale
+> body becomes such that only part of the water is retained as ice, the rest running or blowing off in the liquid state.
 This is well-known to be a limitation of such